aog11/python-training/README.md

 Here I'll be uploading all the exercises I complete during my python training!

-Some exercises were taken from "Automating the Boring Stuff with Python" written by Al Sweigart.
+Most of the exercises were taken from "Automating the Boring Stuff with Python" written by Al Sweigart.